A group of adults working together at a computer with text overlay "How to Turn Around Negative Interactions"

 6. Document interactions: If the negative behavior persists, it’s important to document these negative interactions with the colleague or administrator in question.
 Keep a record of specific incidents, including dates and times, what was said or done, and how it made you feel.
 This documentation can be helpful if you need to escalate the issue to a higher authority.

-In summary, dealing with negative colleagues and families is a challenging aspect of teaching, but it’s not impossible to manage.
 By staying focused on the issues at hand, communicating clearly, and seeking support when needed, you can find ways to navigate negative interactions, build more effective relationships, and maintain a positive work environment.